-To study at UC, you'll need to meet our academic entry requirements and any admission requirements specific to your course.
+Academic entryTo study at UC, you'll need to meet our academic entry requirements and any admission requirementsrequirementsspecific to your course.
 Please read your course admission requirements below.
 To find out whether you meet UC's academic entry requirements, visit our academic entry requirements page.

 View UC's academic entry requirements

-On campus
+Delivery mode On campus

-Bruce, Canberra
+Location Bruce, Canberra

-2.0 years
+Duration 2.0 years

-Faculty of Health
+Faculty Faculty of Health

-Discipline of Speech Pathology
+Discipline Discipline of Speech Pathology

-094978G
+CRICOS code 094978G

-There are non-standard English language requirements for this course.
+English language requirements There are non-standard English language requirements for this course.
 To be eligible you must have an overall IELTS Academic score (or equivalent) of 7.0, with no band score below 7.0.
 For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
 View IELTS equivalences